-The Pension Liability at 31st March 2021 was reduced by the £3.627 million payment (2021/22 and 2022/23), and the full amount was reflected in the actuarial valuation as at 31st March 2021.
-The £1.904m relating to 2020/21 has been charged to the General Fund via the Movement in Reserves Statement, with the amount being credited to the Pension Reserve.
+The £1.784m relating to 2022/23 has been charged to the General Fund via the Movement in Reserves Statement, with the amount being credited to the Pension Reserve.

 Transactions relating to post-employment benefits

 The Council recognises the costs of retirement benefits in the Net Cost of Services when they are earned by employees, rather than when the benefits are eventually paid as pensions.
 However, the charge required to be made against council tax is based on the cash payable in the year, so the real cost of retirement benefits is reversed out of the General Fund in the Movement in Reserves Statement (MIRS).
 The following transactions have been made in the Comprehensive Income and Expenditure Statement (CIES) and the General Fund Balance via the MIRS during the year: